SarveshMankar/MCQ-Examination/README.md

 4.)
 Open phpMyAdmin and create a database named "mcq".<br>
 5.)
 Import the mcq.sql file in the database.<br>
 6.)
 Open any browser and type "localhost/MCQ-Examination".<br>
-7.)
-Login as an Examiner using the following credentials:<br>

 ## Images